How and why to use private browsing in Safari on macOS

 When browsing online, everyone leaves two sets of footprints.
-Most, if not every website keeps track of web visitors.
-Which is why most ask you to accept, click yes or agree to cookies, whereby they leave a cookie in your browser cache in case you come back.
+Most, if not every, websites keep track of web visitors.
+This is why virtually all of them ask you to accept, click yes, or agree to cookies, whereby they leave a cookie in your browser cache in case you come back.

 Cookies make it easier for companies to sell things to you.
-Most websites also use analytics, so even if they don't track individual users, your presence is noted and registered somewhere.
-These traces of your online journey are stored in the servers of websites and third-party software.
-You can hide your presence online using encrypted Virtual Private Networks (VPNs or Tor;) but, at the same time, what about your browser history on your macOS?
+Most websites also use analytics, so even if they don’t track individual users, your presence is noted and registered somewhere.
+These traces of your online journey are stored on the servers of websites and third-party software.
+You can hide your presence online using encrypted Virtual Private Networks — we recommend using ClearVPN.
+It’s the first effortless VPN solution for users who want to personalize, expand, and secure their online experience.
+But what about your browser history that is already on your macOS?

-Safari and every other web browser keeps a history of everywhere you’ve been online, including every link, every login and email.
+Safari, just like every other web browser, keeps a history of everywhere you’ve been online, including every link, login, and email.
 For a number of reasons, you might prefer to keep these private.
 To do that, you need to switch to private browsing in Safari.

 What is private browsing?